allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Refuse to work on the decided option.
     * Make decisions that would affect another team without first notifying them.
     * Refuse to actively participate in group discussions or breakout rooms.
-    * Deploy any kind of decision that's against codes of ethic
+    * Deploy any kind of decision that's against codes of ethic.
-    * Mock a team member's decision
+    * Mock a team member's decision.
-    * Refuse to fix any bugs or technical issues in the project.
+    * Refuse to do any assigned work in general.

 ### Postmortems